Nelyntu/Cerveau/README.md

 It has a `checkUserCoolDown` method to easily handle users cooldown.

-When needed, add this snippet to check cooldown and answer to your users :
+When needed, add this snippet to check cooldown and answer to your users:
 ```php
         $coolDownCheck = $this->checkUserCoolDown($command);
         if (is_string($coolDownCheck)) {